microsoft/TypeScript-Handbook/pages/Advanced Types.md

 ## `typeof` type guards

-Notice that earlier, we didn't actually show the solid implementation of our `padLeft` which used union types.
+We didn't actually reveal the implementation of the version of `padLeft` which used union types.
-We could write it like this:
+We could write it with type predicates as follows:

 ```ts
 function isNumber(x: any): x is number {